Key takeaways

 Version 3.26.0

-We are happy to launch the March 2026 release of Tabular Editor 3 where we continue our dedication to help you build better semantic models faster.
+We're happy to launch the March 2026 release of Tabular Editor 3 as we continue our dedication to helping you build better semantic models faster.

 The new AI Assistant is your practical helper that understands both your model context and Tabular Editor, and assists you in building semantic models quickly and efficiently.
-Semantic model development involves both repetitive tasks and model optimization, where a skillful assistant can further your work.
-Having a built-in interface that understands the context and model you are working with can help you write DAX, make bulk changes, easily write advanced C# scripts, and check, fix, and write best-practice rules are just some of the tasks it can help you with.
+Semantic model development involves both repetitive tasks and model optimization, where a skilled assistant can further your work.
+It can help you write DAX, make bulk changes, write advanced C# scripts, and check, fix, and write best-practice rules.

 Our AI Assistant is one aspect of our vision for working with LLMs and agents to create and maintain semantic models.

-The AI Assistant uses a “bring your own API key” architecture, which enables you to choose either commercial models or bring your own Enterprise or local LLM to use with the AI Assistant, ensuring you can stay compliant with your organisation’s policies.
-Additionally, the Tabular Editor AI Assistant has built-in permission controls so that you decide if you want to share model metadata, results of DAX queries, etc., with your AI Provider.
-All prompts and response are stored locally and is not shared outside your environment, except with your AI provider of course.
+The AI Assistant uses a “bring your own API key” architecture, which enables you to choose either commercial models or bring your own enterprise or local LLM to use with the AI Assistant, ensuring you can stay compliant with your organization's policies.
+Additionally, the Tabular Editor AI Assistant has built-in permission controls so that you decide if you want to share model metadata, results of DAX queries, etc., with your AI provider.
+All prompts and responses are stored locally and aren't shared outside your environment, except with your AI provider, of course.

 TIP